adenovan/ngx-bootloading/README.md

 Demo of Angular 2 App use this loading https://adenovan.github.io/ngx-bootloading

-Example Angular 2 project available at /src folder and was generated with [Angular CLI] (https://github.com/angular/angular-cli) version 1.0.1.
+Example Angular 2 project with this initial custom loading animation available at /src folder and was generated with [Angular CLI] (https://github.com/angular/angular-cli) version 1.0.1.